sagol-python-for-neuroscientists/textbook-public/assignment3/README.md

     this value.
 Meaing that the line `data[returned_index]` returns the first value above 0.9.

     ```python
-    def first_after_val(data: np.ndarray, val: float=0.9):
+    def first_after_val(data: np.ndarray, val: float=0.9) -> np.ndarray:
         """ Return the position of the first value larger than val """
     ```

 ## Tests

 The tests for both questions are provided.
-Again, assignment grading is completely based on the success of the tests, for all three questions.
+Again, assignment grading is mostly based on the success of the tests, for all three questions.
+I do reserve myself the right to lower (or raise) the grade under some circumstances.